Nethra2004/CODTECH-TASK_2/README.md

  The application is now live and can be accessed via the provided API Gateway URL.

-## Creating Lambda Function in AWS Console
+## Creating a Lambda Function in AWS Console

 ![Screenshot (636)](https://github.com/user-attachments/assets/eaa845a3-462d-4409-a53e-b09b372f3533)

  ## Editing Lambda Function Code in AWS Console